ProvenanceAnalytics/vis/README.md

 npm install ws
 npm install os-utils
 ```
-We must also configure our role.
+To run `server.js`, we must configure our role.
 Run `aws configure` and a few prompts will come up with information you can find in the IAM management console.
 Head over to IAM in the management console and click on users.
 Create a user and click next, then click the attach polices option and you will want to attach these policies: `AmazonEC2FullAccess` and click next.
 Then create user, and then click on the user you just created.
 Click on the security credentials tab and scroll down to access key and click create access key.
 Click the command line interface option and then next.
 Then click create access key.
 Scroll down and you should see the information that the instance is asking for.
 The default region can also be seen in the instance configuration.
 Look in the top right and it should be the tab to the left of your username.
 Click it and it should tell you what region you are.
 Leave the last prompt blank by clicking enter.
 Once it is configured we move onto the next step.
 Now we want this server which captures the output log of the terminal to start when the instance is booted.
 This can be achieved.
 Run `sudo nano /etc/systemd/system/websocket.service` Now paste this into the file
 ```
 [Unit]